Hawatel/hawatel_search_jobs/README.md

   p client.jobs_table
 ```

-Keep in mind that each API has a limit of returned records.
+Each API has a limit of returned records.
 For consistency, each API returns maximum `25` records.

 #### Get next page of job offers
 ```ruby